-What happens when a Deprivation of Liberty authorisation is granted?
+What happens when a deprivation of liberty authorisation is granted?

 Not every assessment process will result in an authorisation.

-However if you make an authorisation, we will appointment a representative to support the person and look after their interests.
+If it does, we will appointment a representative to support the person and look after their interests.

-You will need to provide the representative with information about the person's care and treatment.
+The care home or hospital will need to provide the representative with information about the person's care and treatment.

 - Temporarily suspended or